Porters Lake, Nova Scotia

-Porters Lake (2011 population: 3,202) is a rural community in the Eastern Shore region of the Halifax, Nova Scotia, Canada, between Trunk 7 and Route 207, 27.8 km from Halifax.
-The residents mainly commute to jobs in Dartmouth, Burnside Industrial Park or in Downtown Halifax.
+Porters Lake is a rural community in the Eastern Shore region of the Halifax Regional Municipality, Nova Scotia, Canada, between Trunk 7 and Route 207, 27.8 km from Halifax.
+The residents mainly commute to jobs in Dartmouth, Burnside Industrial Park, or Downtown Halifax.
 The community is built around the lake from which it takes its name.

-The Lake
+Lake

-Porters Lake is 19 km long, but never more than a kilometre wide and is in the shape of a crescent.
-The depth of Porters Lake varies significantly from the north end to the south end; the south end is approximately 5 metres deep on average, but the north end averages around 12 metres deep, with one part of the lake reaching 30 metres in depth.
+Porters Lake is 19 km long, but never more than 1 km and is in the shape of a crescent.
+The depth of Porters Lake varies significantly from the north end to the south end; the south end is approximately 5 m deep on average, but the north end averages around 12 m deep, with one part of the lake reaching 30 m depp.
 It is one of the most popular lakes for recreational boating in the region.
-The Lake is connected to the Atlantic Ocean near Lawrencetown Beach, because of this, the lake varies in salinity from almost completely fresh water at the north end to nearly that of ocean water at the south end.
-The communities which surround Porters Lake include, Porters Lake, Middle Porters Lake, West Porters Lake, East Lawrencetown, Three Fathom Harbour and Seaforth.
-Crowell Road and West Porters Lake Road, run along the west side of the lake.
-Porters Lake Provincial Park is located off West Porter's Lake Road along the west side of the Lake.
-Hwy 107 crosses over the Lake and Hwy 7 runs north of the Lake.
-Hwy 207 runs south of the lake until just past Three Fathom Harbour, where there is limited access to the Lake by road on the east side as the highway and residential communities run along the Atlantic Ocean coast.
+The lake is connected to the Atlantic Ocean near Lawrencetown Beach and so its salinity varies from being almost completely fresh water at the north end to nearly that of ocean water at the south end.